 McFaddin National Wildlife Refuge Beach and Dune Ridge Restoration Phase II

 A large section of North Texas Beach is eroding, exposing thousands of acres of freshwater wetlands and refineries in the Port Arthur area to increased risk of saltwater intrusion and heavy storm impacts.
 The combination of historical erosion and large hurricanes, including Hurricane Ike, has removed the sand from this portion of beach and exposed clay sublayers, which erode exponentially faster.
 The recent erosion has increased inundation of freshwater wetlands, killing salt-intolerant species and further increasing erosion.

 Our engineering and regulatory team took lessons learned from a previously completed 3-mile pilot project to apply for and obtain a Section 10/404 permit amendment.
 This enabled us to perform design and develop construction plans and specifications to complete the project for the remaining 17 miles.
-Work on the project site began in early spring 2022.
+Work on the project site began in early spring 2022 and concluded in early 2025.

-We will continue to be heavily involved in providing construction administration services.
-With the beach in place, the saltwater intrusion into the freshwater wetlands inland from the beach will stop and the beach, dunes and freshwater wetland habitat will once again provide storm surge protection to the inland residential and industrial development.
-Once the beach renourishment is complete, this portion of the Texas Coast will have beach quality sand restored so it can return to a healthy functioning beach.
-The beach will provide important habitat for nesting sea turtles, foraging habitat for migrating and year-round coastal birds, and a safe public beach for everyone to enjoy.
+We remained heavily involved in providing construction administration services.
+With the beach in place, the saltwater intrusion into the freshwater wetlands inland from the beach is mitigated and the beach, dunes and freshwater wetland habitat once again provide storm surge protection to the inland residential and industrial development.
+The beach now provides important habitat for nesting sea turtles, foraging habitat for migrating and year-round coastal birds, and a safe public beach for everyone to enjoy.

+McFaddin National Wildlife Refuge Beach and Dune Ridge Restoration Phase II